Myanmar Quake: What We Know - UrduPoint

 The fault is comparatively simple and straight, which geologists believe can lead to especially large quakes, they added.

-At least 1,002 people were killed and nearly 2,400 injured in Myanmar, the ruling junta said in a statement.
+At least 1,644 people were killed and more than 3,400 injured in Myanmar, the ruling junta said in a statement.

-However, Min Aung Hlaing warned the toll was likely to rise given the widespread destruction across the country.
+The toll is expected to rise significantly, given the widespread destruction across the country.

 Myanmar's four years of civil war, sparked by the military seizing power, have also weakened the country's emergency and health services, leaving them ill-equipped to respond to such a disaster.